Linaro/website/_posts/events/2023-04-17-openeuler-developer-day-2023.md

 description: >
   OpenEuler Developer Day is a top developer summit initiated by the openEuler community under the OpenAtom Foundation, aimed at continuously promoting innovation and breakthroughs in operating systems and basic software.
-This ODD 2023 will comprehensively showcase the features of the newly released innovative version 23.03, as well as technological achievements in diverse computing and cross-scenario collaboration, share business practices based on openEuler across various industries, exhibit openEuler's cooperation and research progress with international open source communities and universities.
 location: Kerry Hotel Pudong, Shanghai
 date: 2023-04-17 11:45:30 +01:00
 event_date: 2023-04-20 11:45:30 +01:00